 - The crust: Prepare my pie crust recipe through step 5.
 Do this in advance to save time!

 - Heat the butter in a 10-12 inch oven-safe skillet over medium heat.
 Add the onion, garlic, carrots, and celery.
-Sauté for around 5 minutes as the veggies let off some juices and become soft.
+Cook for 5 minutes or until vegetables have softened and released some liquid.
 Add flour, thyme, salt, and pepper.
-Stir and cook for 3 minutes.
+Stir and cook for 2 minutes as the flour soaks up the liquid.

 - Pour in the chicken broth and milk.
 Bring to a boil, reduce heat to low and allow to simmer for 5 minutes.
 Gravy will thicken.
 Stir in the vegetables and chicken/turkey.
-Cook for 1 additional minute.
-Remove from heat and allow to slightly cool for 10 minutes (and up to 1 day-- cover and store in the refrigerator).
+Cook for 1 more minute.
+Remove from heat and allow to slightly cool for 10 minutes (and up to 1 day—cover and store in the refrigerator).

 - Preheat oven to 375°F (191°C).